faas-benchmarking/faasdom/azure/wordcount-first-example/Functions Overview.md

 ## wordcount

-The function (wordcount)[/wordcount] counts the number of words in a given text.
+The function [wordcount](wordcount) counts the number of words in a given text.

-It is deployed at: (https://wordcount-first-example.azurewebsites.net/api/wordcount)[https://wordcount-first-example.azurewebsites.net/api/wordcount]
+It is deployed at: [https://wordcount-first-example.azurewebsites.net/api/wordcount](https://wordcount-first-example.azurewebsites.net/api/wordcount)

 Request example (curl):